Phone: +65 6799 5351

 Performance of Firms and Industries, Management Performance Measurement, Valuation and Risk Estimation, Corporate Finance, Financial Markets and Institutions

 Corporate Finance and Strategy, Corporate Financial Policy, Valuation

-Trained in France as a Chemical Engineer (University of Toulouse), he received his doctorate in economics and finance from New York University (1977).
-Before joining INSEAD he taught at New York University, the City University of New York and Columbia University (1974-1982).
+Trained as a Chemical Engineer at the University of Toulouse in France, he received his doctorate in Economics and Finance from the New York University (1977).
+Before joining INSEAD, he taught at the New York University, the City University of New York, and the Columbia University (1974-1982).

-Gabriel Hawawini was a Vice President of the French Finance Association (1984-1986), a member of the editorial board of several academic journals, and the author of sixteen books and over eighty research papers.
-His publications are in the areas of value-based management, risk estimation and asset valuation, portfolio management, and the structure of the financial-services industry.
-His books include Mergers and Acquisitions in the US Banking Industry (North Holland: 1991) the fifth edition of Finance for Executives: Managing for Value Creation (Cengage: 2015, which has been translated in several languages) and The Internationalization of Higher Education and Business Schools: A Critical Review (Springer: 2016).
+Gabriel Hawawini served as a vice-president of the French Finance Association (1984-1986) and was a member of the editorial board of several academic journals.
+He authored sixteen books and over eighty research papers.
+His publications are in the areas of value-based management, risk estimation and asset valuation, portfolio management, and the structure of the financial services industry.
+His books include Mergers and Acquisitions in the U.S. Banking Industry (North Holland, 1991), the fifth edition of the Finance for Executives: Managing for Value Creation (Cengage, 2015) which has been translated into several languages, and The Internationalization of Higher Education and Business Schools: A Critical Review (Springer, 2016).

-He served on the board of several public companies and is currently a trustee of the University of the People and a member of the advisory boards of MIT Sloan and Carnegie Mellon University in Qatar.
-He consults with a number of companies on the implementation of value-based management systems and has organized, directed and participated in management development programmes around the world since 1982.
+He served on the board of several public companies and is currently a trustee of the University of the People, as well as a member of the advisory boards of the MIT Sloan School of Management and the Carnegie Mellon University in Qatar.
+He consults a number of companies on the implementation of value-based management systems and, since 1982, has organised, directed, and participated in various management Executive Education programmes around the world.

 - BOOKS - The Internationalization of Higher Education and Business Schools: A Critical Review - Springer